 On December 5, 2008, the Company borrowed \$540,646 from four Directors at no discount to the principal amount by selling promissory notes to shareholders ("Shareholder Notes").
 The parties agreed that no interest shall accrue on the Shareholder Notes unless the Company breaches the repayment schedule.
 The repayment of the principal amount of the Shareholder Notes has to occur if the Company raises greater than \$1,000,000 in financing or 90 days after written demand for repayment by the Shareholder Notes holder, which ever is first.
 The Company may also repay any or all of the principal amount of the Shareholder Notes at any time without notice, bonus or penalty.
-In the event that the Company fails to make a payment when it is due, the Company for the year ended December 31, 2008 and December 31, 2007 will pay interest on the outstanding principal amount of the Shareholder Notes at the rate of 12% per annum until the Shareholder Notes are paid in full.
+In the event that the Company fails to make a payment when it is due, the Company will pay interest on the outstanding principal amount of the Shareholder Notes at the rate of 12% per annum until the Shareholder Notes are paid in full.